Table of Contents

 Hurricane Ian hit Florida on 28th September this year.

-It has been recorded as the deadliest hurricane to have hit Florida since 1935.
-A highly destructive category 4 disaster, Hurricane Ian has claimed over 100 lives and caused widespread damage across western Cuba and the southeast US – hitting Florida and South Carolina particularly hard.
+It is the deadliest hurricane to have hit Florida since 1935.
+A highly destructive category 4 disaster, Hurricane Ian has claimed over 100 lives.
+It caused widespread damage across western Cuba and the southeast US.
+The storm hit Florida and South Carolina particularly hard.

 Extreme rainfall caused major flooding resulting in cleanup operations that could last for months, the scale of which is enormous.